Curved Page Divider

 Other Financial Concerns After Inspections/Interviews

-Foster parents should also expect and prepare for other members of the household to be interviewed - including juveniles - to determine the compatibility of each child and their needs for each respective home.
+Foster parents should also expect and prepare for other members of the household to be interviewed, including juveniles, to determine the compatibility of each child and their needs for each respective home.

 While this may not seem like a monumental financial impact, family members may sometimes be asked to provide proof of therapy, mental health diagnoses, and other issues that may require expenditures on the potential foster parents' behalf.
-It also may require the foster parents to take some time off of work to facilitate these needs.
+It may also require the foster parents to take some time off work to facilitate these needs.

 Cost of Court Hearings and Attorneys